SamuelEarl/quigleydb/ideas/QUERY_LANGUAGE.md

 I want this database and query language to follow human-centered design principles as much as possible.
 For example, in the book "The Design of Everyday Things, 2nd Ed." page 20 talks about mapping.
 This is where the relationship between two things resemble each other.
 For example, if data is to be modeled as objects and their relationships to each other, then the query language should resemble the data model.
 That is what Cypher/GQL tries to do.
 I want to improve the GQL query language to make it even more intuitive and I also want the schema to resemble the data model.

 These are some ideas for a query language that is simple and intuitive.
 I want the query language to model the data structure (like what Cypher/GQL does), but I also want the query functions to use standard programming language constructs.
-For example, if you need to update multiple nodes or relationships in a query, then a `FOREACH` loop should work the same way that it works in JavaScript or Python (see https://neo4j.com/docs/cypher-manual/current/clauses/foreach/ for ideas).
+For example, if you need to update multiple nodes or relationships in a query, then a `FOR` loop should work the same way that it works in JavaScript or Python (see https://neo4j.com/docs/cypher-manual/current/clauses/foreach/ for ideas).
 There should be variables that can be referenced inside the queries and those variables should work the same as they do in programming languages.

 I want there to be only one way to do something (similar to Python's manifesto).
 For example: